The War of Worldviews

 Indeed, to dare to even preach the Christian gospel in many of these countries is to risk facing the death penalty.
 And for a Muslim to seek to leave his faith in these countries is also punishable by death.
 Why does the West need to bend over backwards, extending every benefit and favour to our Muslim guests, while expecting absolutely nothing in return?

-Without some give and take here, without some reciprocity, all we are doing is allowing Muslims free reign here – including those Muslims who have dedicated their lives to overthrowing the West and replacing it with the totalist Islamic state.
+Without some give and take here, without some reciprocity, all we are doing is allowing Muslims free rein here – including those Muslims who have dedicated their lives to overthrowing the West and replacing it with the totalist Islamic state.

 To such people we have no obligations whatsoever.
 We are not compelled to extend complete tolerance and acceptance to such folks.
 Indeed, unless we want to commit national suicide, we must resist such people.
 And to do so does not mean we are morally equivalent to our enemies.